 Amplitude Modulation (AM)

-In Amplitude Modulation, the amplitude (loudness) of a carrier signal is affected over time.
 The original carrier signal is changed from a constant loudness to a fluctuating pulse by the modulating signal.
 Low rates of Amplitude Modulation make pulsing sounds.
 Higher rates of modulation create new and interesting textures.

 This clip begins with a simple sine tone.
 Gradually increasing amounts of amplitude modulation are added.